 Exercising at home has its advantages and disadvantages, but with clearly defined goals, whether you want to lose weight or shape your body, you can achieve it.
-How to start exercising at home, what does training consist of, where to start, what exercises to do; you can find all the answers here.
+How to start exercising at home, and what exercises you should choose to start, you can find all the answers here.
 This workout is designed so that anyone can do it, especially if you are a beginner.
 These are basic exercises that include basic movement patterns and exercises for the whole body.

 Necessary equipment: comfortable clothes and shoes, a hair tie, a towel, a water bottle + 2 additional bottles of water that we will use as a replacement for dumbbells.